 Judith maintains her interest in other charities and enjoys Horse-riding once a week

 Richard has worked in all departments through his time at the charity and now manages the Head Office team which coordinates charity policy, HR, accounts, health and safety and projects.
 Richard is usually between his office or a project site, most recently the work undertaken at Six Hills.
 Richards main role is the continued development of the charity, through policy or projects.

-Richards life outside of work is ever busy, with a young family and a football team to keep his time occupied, it’s no surprise his home renovation is taking so long.
+Richard’s life outside of work is every busy with a growing family and football team to keep him occupied.

 Join date: July 2015

 Elliot has worked in all three Phases.
 This enables him to help new residents start the programme properly.
 He also oversees all the referrals and has an Assistant Manager in each of the Phase 1 centres.

 George Lovie, Assistant Director of Operations

 George has worked in all three Phases of the programme.